Wuppertal Zoologischer Garten station: The station building

 Wuppertal Zoo was opened in western Wuppertal in 1881, in the Zooviertel ("zoo quarter").
-The station was constructed after the take-over of the Düsseldorf–Elberfeld line by the Prussian state railways, on 1 January 1882, following the nationalisation of the Bergisch-Märkische Railway Company.
-The dating of the start of construction is difficult, it was dedicated in 1898, but the building is already visible in a photograph from 1892 and some sources say construction began in 1886.
-The entrance building is on Siegfriedstrasse and it is connected by a straight connecting street, Walkürenallee, which provides a vista to the Zoo entrance on Hubertusallee.
+The station was constructed after the takeover of the Düsseldorf–Elberfeld line by the Prussian state railways, on 1 January 1882, following the nationalisation of the Bergisch-Markisch Railway Company.
+The dating of the start of construction is difficult; it was dedicated in 1898, but the building is already visible in a photograph from 1892, and some sources say construction began in 1886.
+The entrance to the building is on Siegfriedstrasse and it is connected by a straight connecting street, Walkürenallee, which provides a vista to the Zoo entrance on Hubertusallee.

 It is a single-storey timber-framed building, covered with a protruding hip roof.
 A striking feature is the prefabricated two-storey entrance tower, which has a steep hip roof.
 The tower has a balcony-like gable dormer and it is perforated with a round arch.

 The station building is now used as a restaurant.